bowman2001/hugo-mod-katex/README.md

 ‍```
 ```

+## Styling

+In case we need to style them the latex expressions get wrapped into HTML tags.

+- The shortcode adds a `span`-tag with the class `.katex-inline`.

+- The render-hook adds a `div`-tag with the class `.katex-block`.

-## LaTeX renderer
+## Include the LaTeX renderer

-To include the LaTeX renderer KaTeX into your pages you need to add the partial `katex/tags.html` at the end of your HTML body (probably `layouts/_default/baseof.html`).
-If there is no call to the shortcode or the code block render hook this partial does nothing.
-Should you already have Markdown content for Hugo with working formulas you only need to use one of them once on every page to activate the renderer.
+To include KaTeX into your pages you need to add the partial `katex/tags.html` at the end of your HTML body (probably in `layouts/_default/baseof.html`).
+The KaTeX library files are added to a page if the shortcode or the render hook is called once, or if the parameter `katex: true` is present in the front-matter.